VOLUNTEERS IN POLICE SERVICE

 Coordinator Steve Wykoff

-Steve volunteers as the Coordinator for the VIPS program with the Buckhannon Police department when not working as the Health, Safety, and Environment Manager for a local steel erection company; or as the Upshur County Director of Homeland Security and Emergency Management.
+Steve volunteers as the Coordinator for the VIPS program with the Buckhannon Police department when not working as the Director of Homeland Security and Emergency Management for Upshur County.
 Steve is one of three founding members still active with the organization.

 Steve holds numerous certifications in the health and safety field, and in the emergency management field.
 He is also an instructor for Community Emergency Response Team (CERT) training and the only CERT instructor trainer in Upshur County.
 In addition to teaching various CERT classes, he also teaches American Heart Association First Aid / CPR / AED courses, Stop The Bleed (STB) courses, and several FEMA courses.
 Steve has been actively involved in the community and volunteered with various other emergency services such as the Upshur County Emergency Squad (EMT, 1992-2004), American Red Cross (1995-2006), Department of Homeland Security and Emergency Management (2008-current), American Heart Association (2019 – current), as well as youth organizations such as Upshur County Little League (2008-2011) and Upshur County Flag Football (2008).